-As noted in question 18, funds in the form of a partnership are now outside the scope of the Investment Tax Act.
-In effect, there is no change compared to the previous law for most non-retail AIFs as they are often structured as limited partnerships.
+Funds in the form of a partnership are now outside the scope of the Investment Tax Act.
+In effect, there is no change compared to the previous law for most non-retail AIFs, as they are often structured as limited partnerships.
 Thus, the new law only applies to non-retail funds if they are structured in a corporate or a contractual form.
 Under the new law, there is an option for certain qualifying specialised investment funds to opt out of the new 'opaque regime' and, instead, to apply the 'restricted transparency regime' (ie, the tax regime for investment funds under the previous law, which was in force until the end of 2017, but with certain amendments).